Be a Diver If You Think You Are Born To Explore

 - Learn the facts and concepts needed to prepare you for PADI OWD Course at your own pace.

-- You can do it before you leave for your scuba holiday.
+- You can do it before you leave for your scuba diving adventure and holiday in Bali.

 - Have a much fuller idea of what to expect even before you enter our Bali dive resort!